The Derivational Complexity Induced by the Dependency Pair Method: Dependency Pairs and Complexity

 \section{Dependency Pairs and Complexity}

-Let $A \colon t_1 \rssrew{\RS} t_n$ be a derivation with respect to $\RS$ and let $A' \colon (t'_1)^\sharp \rssrew{\DP(\RS)/\RS} (t'_m)^\sharp$ be a corresponding derivation of $\DP(\RS)$ modulo $\RS$, where $t'_1 \subterm t_1$.
-In this section we show that the length $n$ of $A$ is bounded triple exponentially in the length $m$ of $A'$.
+Let $A \colon t_1 \rssrew{\RS} t_n$ be a derivation with respect to $\RS$, and let $m$ be the maximum number of $\DP(\RS)$-steps in any implicit dependency pair derivation corresponding to $A$.
+In this section we show that the length $n$ of $A$ is bounded triple exponentially in $m$.
 As mentioned at the beginning of Section~\ref{sec:ancestors}, it suffices to show that the depth of any term occurring in $A$ is exponentially bounded in $m$.
-More precisely as we consider an arbitrary derivation $A$ it even suffices to show that the depth of the term $t_n$ is exponentially bounded in $m$, c.f.~Lemma~\ref{lem:dp2height}.
+More precisely, as we consider an arbitrary derivation $A$, it even suffices to show that the depth of the term $t_n$ is exponentially bounded in $m$, c.f.~Lemma~\ref{lem:dp2height}.

+\begin{notation} In the sequel, we fix the derivation $A$ and let $B_1$, \dots, $B_n$ denote the main branches of $t_1$, \dots, $t_n$ with respect to~$A$.
+Let $G$ be the progenitor graph of $A$ (see Definition~\ref{def:ancestorgraph} below).
+For the remainder of this paper, let $C \defsym \max(\{2\}\cup\{\depth{r}+1\mid l\rew r\in\RS\})$.
+We call $C$ the \emph{branching constant} of $\RS$. \end{notation}